containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Each file type has a custom section (for example, `[Container]`) that is handled by Podman, and all other sections will be passed on untouched, allowing the use of any normal systemd configuration options like dependencies or cgroup limits.

+For rootless containers, when administrators place Quadlet files in the /etc/containers/systemd/users directory, all users sessions will execute the Quadlet when the login session begins.
+If the administrator places a Quadlet file in the /etc/containers/systemd/user/${UID}/ directory, then only the user with the matching UID will execute the Quadlet when the login session gets started.

 ### Enabling unit files